Holly Sonders Shows Off Insane Curves In Teeny Top & Super-Tight Jeans

 She also added a pair of super-tight jeans to the outfit.
 The denim hugged her tiny waist while conforming to the curves of her hips and thighs.
 Her killer legs were spotlighted in the pants, which were distressed with holes around the knee area.

 Holly jazzed up the look with a chain and pendant around her neck.
 She added a pair of large hoop earrings and colorful heels.
-In her hand she carried her phone and keys, as well as a white checkered handbag.
+In her hand, she carried her phone and keys, as well as a white checkered handbag.

 She posed with her legs crossed as she stood near a white wall.
 She placed one hand on the wall next to her and pushed her hip out.
 Her back was arched slightly and her chest was pushed out as she gave a steamy stare into the camera.

-In the caption of the post, Holly gushed over how much she loves to wear a pair of well fitting jeans and a t-shirt.
+In the caption of the post, Holly gushed over how much she loves to wear a pair of well-fitting jeans and a T-shirt.

 Her long, dark hair was parted to the side.
 The locks were styled in voluminous waves that cascaded over both of her shoulders.